ELPC Press Release

 -Jon Wellinghoff, Former FERC Chairman

 To be clear, this is not an “either/or” choice between traditional large wires projects and new grid-enhancing technologies.
-Both are needed.
-In some cases, it is necessary to build new transmission line projects to integrate more renewable energy.
-However, much of the US is already blanketed by transmission lines that could get renewables online today without waiting to build new wires.
+However, much of the US is already blanketed by underutilized transmission lines, while planners and transmission owners largely ignore lower-cost solutions that can help unclog existing transmission capacity.
 By embracing smart technologies in conjunction with transmission lines, the U.S. can reduce carbon pollution, protect the environment, limit costs, increase flexibility, create jobs, and promote transparency and competition.